 Identify the factors (e.g., the particular medical signs, laboratory findings, or other factors described above) that support your assessment.

-(3) Are any other capabilities affected by the impairment?
+(3) Are any other capabilities (such as the abilities to concentrate, persist, or maintain pace and adapt or manage oneself) affected by the impairment?
 No Yes

 If “yes,” please identify the capability and describe how it is affected.